kivy/python-for-android/doc/source/quickstart.rst

 - The ``ANDROIDSDK`` environment variable.
 - The ``ANDROID_HOME`` environment variable (this may be used or set by other tools).
+- By using buildozer and letting it download the SDK;
+  python-for-android automatically checks the default buildozer download directory.
+This is intended to make testing python-for-android easy.

 If none of these is set, python-for-android will raise an error and exit.